openconfig/gribi/doc/specification.md

 #### 4.1.3.1 AFTOperation Content Validation

-gRIBI relies strictly on the clients being conservative in what they send.
-It is the clients' responsiblity to ensure the correctness of AFTOperations content.
-However, the receiving device SHOULD determine each entry's viability before installing it to RIB/FIB (i.e., is the next-hop set resolvable).
+It is the clients' responsibility to ensure the correctness of AFT operation content, and being conservative in what they send.
+The device should process AFT operations per the received order and process each AFT operation atomically, and is only required to perform the following validations:

-Take the scenario of forward reference for example:
+* Message syntax validation.
-* It is the clients' responsibility to send AFTOperations in correct order.
+* Entry viability validation (e.g., the next-hop can be resolved, the referenced NHG is installed, etc.).
+This should also catch the case where out of order AFT operation reference happens).

-* It is not required for the device to have the ability of resolving forward references in the received AFTOperations.
+Failed validation should lead to a `FAILED` response (see x.y.z for AFTOperation Response)

 #### 4.1.3.3 AFTOperation Response